apreshill/data-vis-jamboree-ggplot/jamboree_heart_ggplot.md

 # Graphs comparing two variables: continuous vs. categorical

 OK, let's add another variable to the mix.
+We'll keep looking at folate intake as the continuous variable, with `gender` as the categorical variable.
 There are a few ways to do this in `ggplot2`.

-One is to use facets.
-We'll keep looking at folate intake as the continuous variable, with `gender` as the categorical variable.
+* Facets
+* Colors
+* Side-by-side plots (along the x-axis)

-## Facetted Histograms
+## Facets

 About facets (from `facet_wrap` documentation):